IBM/image-analysis-iot-alert/README.md

 ## Step 4 - Visual Recognition
-No action is required from the users side.
+__No action is required from the developer__.
 To explain it, actually, IBM Cloud Functions will grab the image inserted to Cloudant DB and analyze it by Watson Visual Recognition that we have pushed in step 3.
 Then it posts an event to the Watson IoT Platform for further processing.

 ![vr](images-docs/vr.PNG)
 * First upload will be registered as a device to the Watson IoT Platform.